TAM SAM SOM Calculator

 Building a bottom-up TAM calculator: accounts × ACV × win rate

-The bottom-up TAM calculator formula stack is: TAM = accounts × ACV; SAM = accounts × reachable % × ACV; SOM = accounts × reachable % × closable % × win rate × ACV.
+Bottom-up stacks four multipliers: TAM = accounts × ACV; SAM = accounts × reachable % × ACV; SOM = accounts × reachable % × closable % × win rate × ACV.
 Each multiplier compounds, which is why bottom-up SOMs often look surprisingly small versus top-down.
 A 30% reachable, 12% closable, 18% win rate combination yields just 0.65% effective conversion — and that is healthy for B2B SaaS.
-The single biggest sensitivity is win rate: moving from 12% to 18% drives SOM up 50%.
-The What-If Simulator in this calculator lets you drag all four bottom-up sliders simultaneously and watch SOM shift live.
+Win rate is the biggest sensitivity: moving from 12% to 18% drives SOM up 50%.
+The What-If Simulator lets you drag all four bottom-up sliders simultaneously and watch SOM shift live.

 The pitch-deck TAM slide: what investors want to see